The Museum was founded in 2013, and is run entirely by volunteers

 Events and Conferences:

-We are also open for organising speakers, meetings, conferences, debates and video conferences with people in Gaza and the West Bank.
+We are also open for organising speakers, meetings, conferences, discussions and video conferences with people in Gaza and the West Bank.

 Sign up to our mailing list

-Subscribe to our newsletter here (below / to the right) to be kept informed of these, or see Events page on this site, facebook, or the board outside.
+Subscribe to our newsletter here (below / to the right) to be kept informed of our upcoming events, or see the Events page here, our facebook page, and/or the board outside!

 Feedback Presentation (5 min slideshow):